iamsellek/wielder_of_anor/README.md

   to run your commits for you, this argument will be ignored.
 * 'help' - This will simply print out shorter versions of the options you are currently reading.
 * 'config' - This will re-run the configuration process.
-IF YOU SET ANY OF YOUR FILE LOCATIONS TO POINT TO PREVIOUSLY EXISTING FILES, THOSE FILES *WILL* BE OVERWRITTEN.
 * 'words' - This will spit out all of the forbidden words that you currently are checking for.